Kris Versteeg: Chicago Blackhawks

 Versteeg remained with Providence for the beginning of 2006–07 before being traded by Boston on February 3, 2007, along with a conditional draft pick, to the Chicago Blackhawks for Brandon Bochenski.
 As a result, he moved within the AHL to Chicago's minor league affiliate, the Norfolk Admirals.
 Versteeg then played for the Rockford IceHogs in 2007–08, as Chicago switched its AHL affiliation.
 He made his NHL debut that season as he was called up for a total of 13 games, recording two goals and two assists.

 Versteeg played his first full season with the Blackhawks in 2008–09.
 On January 1, 2009, he scored the opening goal of the 2009 Winter Classic held at Wrigley Field against the Detroit Red Wings.
 Finishing the season with 22 goals and 53 points, second in rookie scoring to Bobby Ryan of the Anaheim Ducks, he was nominated for the Calder Memorial Trophy as rookie of the year along with Ryan and goaltender Steve Mason of the Columbus Blue Jackets for his efforts.
 Mason ended up winning the Calder.

 Versteeg's entry-level contract expired after the 2008–09 season, which would typically have made him a restricted free agent (RFA).
 However, a clerical error in which the Blackhawks failed to tender qualifying offers to their pending RFAs by the league deadline led to speculation Versteeg and several of his teammates would become unrestricted free agents.
 As a result, the NHL Players' Association (NHLPA) filed a grievance on the players' behalf.
 Shortly thereafter, on July 8, 2009, he re-signed with the Blackhawks to a three-year contract, worth nearly US$9 million.

 Versteeg's offensive production dropped in his second full NHL season, recording 20 goals and 44 points over 79 games.
 In the 2010 playoffs, he added 14 points in 22 games, helping the Blackhawks to a Stanley Cup championship, defeating the Philadelphia Flyers in the Finals.
 His name was originally misspelled "Kris Vertseeg" when engraved on the Stanley Cup, but was quickly corrected.

 Toronto Maple Leafs

-Due to salary cap restraints caused by the aforementioned need to overpay their restricted free agents over the summer of 2009, the Blackhawks were forced to trade away several players in the off-season, including Versteeg.
+Due to salary cap restraints, the Blackhawks were forced to trade away several players in the off-season, including Versteeg.
 On June 30, 2010, he was dealt to the Toronto Maple Leafs along with the rights to prospect Bill Sweatt in exchange for forwards Viktor Stålberg, Chris DiDomenico and Philippe Paradis.
 He recorded his first Gordie Howe hat trick (a goal, an assist and a fight) with the Maple Leafs in a game against the Ottawa Senators on October 9, 2010; he scored against Pascal Leclaire, assisted on a goal by Phil Kessel and fought Mike Fisher.